rocharv/elixirdock/README.md

     iex(1)>
     ```

-6. There are other tools in `Makefile` to help you manage the container, for instance:
+6. There are other tools in `Makefile` to help you manage the containers:
     ```bash
     /your/path/elixirdock$ make shutdown
     Makefile: Stopping and removing containers...